BedirT/LLM-Token-Counter-VSCode/README.md

 ### 1.0.0

-- Initial release of gpt-token-counter.
+- Initial release of gpt-token-counter-live.
 - Provides a token count in the status bar for the selected text or the entire document.
 - Automatically updates the token count as text is edited or selected.
 - Allows the user to select the model to use for token counting.